If I had more time, I would have written a shorter letter.Attribution unclear

 But how is the software architect or executive to make use of this?
-It is all very well for programmers to talk about regular expressions, lambda-lifting, and higher-order programming, and I wish more did.
+It’s all very well for programmers to talk about regular expressions, lambda-lifting, and higher-order programming, and I wish more did.
 But many of us are stuck in the dreary dull world of enterprise software where oceans of fluffy code suffocate the user, like a child falling into a vat of cotton candy.
 Working with enterprise software sometimes feels like beating a cloud.

-We can of course judge a codebase by two active criteria: if people use it, it's valuable.
-If it's testable, it's somewhat sound, to the extent that our tests measure fitness.
-But we can't examine a codebase and determine what the maintenance costs will be.
+We can, of course, judge a codebase by two active criteria.
+If people use it, it’s valuable.
+If it’s testable, it’s somewhat sound, to the extent that our tests measure fitness.
+But we can’t examine a codebase and determine what the maintenance costs will be.

 Codebases tend to have technical debt.
 That is, they have problems that aren’t apparent at first use or inspection, which prevent the evolution of the codebase efficiently and increase the maintenance costs.
 I’ll take my hat off to anyone who can produce a good model of technical debt that’s as useful as double-entry bookkeeping.

-But in the meantime, I suggest this simple formula for measuring the "badness" of the a codebase: B = L2.5.
+But in the meantime, I suggest this simple formula for measuring the “badness” of a codebase: B = L2.5.

 Where B is the “badness” of the code, and L is the number of lines of code in the system.

-Obviously, this is a bit of joke, but there's a grain of truth in any good joke.
-We don't have a crisp definition of "badness."
-And two systems can have equal badness with different numbers of lines of code, so this equation can't be, strictly speaking, true.
+Obviously, this is a bit of a joke, but there’s a grain of truth in any good joke.
+We don’t have a crisp definition of “badness.”
+And two systems can have equal badness with different numbers of lines of code, so this equation can’t be, strictly speaking, true.
 A physicist will point out that a dimensional analysis of this equation produces nothing meaningful at all, whereas E = mc2 actually produces units of kg * m/s2 (Joules) on both sides.
-Nonetheless, if forced to give a rule for code badness in only six symbols, I'll stand behind this one as the best possible.
+Nonetheless, if forced to give a rule for code badness in only six symbols, I’ll stand behind this one as the best possible.